sugaryourcoffee/secondhand/doc/printer.md

     uranus$ lpr -P printer file-to-print

-To set a default printer go to the CUPS web interface and in the page where you can manage the printer click the *Administration* drop down menue and select *Set as Server default*.
+To set a default printer go to the CUPS web interface and in the page where you can manage the printer click the *Administration* drop down menu and select *Set as Server default*.
 If you want to print from within an application it is best to select a default printer.